 Whitsundays Reef Shark

-The sharks you will be most likely to see while diving or snorkeling on the Great Barrier Reef are our very timid reef sharks, very at home amongst the coral, these very impressive small sharks are often seen cruising around the shallow waters of the Whitsunday Islands and reefs.
-Keep a look out in the shallows for a close up view when visiting White haven Beach.
+The sharks you will be most likely to see while diving or snorkelling on the Great Barrier Reef are our very timid reef sharks, very at home amongst the coral, these very impressive small sharks are often seen cruising around the shallow waters of the Whitsunday Islands and reefs.
+Keep a lookout in the shallows for a close-up view when visiting White haven Beach.
 To see these sharks cruising the reefs will be the highlight of your time underwater and a truly memorable experience.

 White Tip Reef Shark